timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 - [overview](https://github.com/features/actions)
 - [julia-actions](https://github.com/julia-actions): useful actions for Julia packages
-- [YAML language](https://en.wikipedia.org/wiki/YAML): the language used to write actions.
-If you're writing YAML files, you may find VS Code's YAML extension a handy way to check whether they follow the format.
-(Note GitHub Actions accepts some things that get flagged by the extension.)
+- [YAML](https://en.wikipedia.org/wiki/YAML): the "language" used to write actions.
+If you're writing or heavily editing YAML files, you may find it helpful to install VS Code's YAML extension.
+(Note: GitHub Actions accepts some syntaxes that get [incorrectly flagged as invalid](https://github.com/SchemaStore/schemastore/issues/1899) by the extension.)
+The web editor for Actions (enter `.github/workflows` and click the pencil icon for individual files) also gives you visual feedback about what GitHub thinks might be wrong with your actions.
 - [Actions](https://docs.github.com/en/actions/learn-github-actions): main documentation for using & creating GitHub Actions

 ## Documentation

 Documentation has a major impact on adoption of your work.
-Writing good documentation is a skill on its own.
-One of the best sources I've found describes [four categories of documentation](https://documentation.divio.com/).
+Writing good documentation is a learnable skill.
+One of the best sources I've found describes [four categories of documentation](https://documentation.divio.com/), and we will loosely use that framework in this course.

-Aside from the README, most Julia packages that contain documentation create it using [Documenter.jl](https://juliadocs.github.io/Documenter.jl/stable/).
-With appropriate plugins, PkgTemplates sets up the structure for you.
-Documenter takes a while to master, so to save you some time here are specific sections you'll need for the homework (read other sections as needed):
+Most Julia packages that contain documentation beyond the README create it using [Documenter.jl](https://juliadocs.github.io/Documenter.jl/stable/).
+By calling `PkgTemplates.Template` with the `Documenter` plugin, the basic `docs/` folder gets set up automatically for you; this allows you to skip certain portions of Documenter's own documentation.
+To save you some time, here are specific sections you'll need for the homework (read other sections as needed):

 - [markdown reference](https://docs.julialang.org/en/v1/stdlib/Markdown/) in case you're still getting comfortable with Markdown
 - [adding docstrings](https://juliadocs.github.io/Documenter.jl/stable/man/guide/#Adding-Some-Docstrings)